Troff: Macros

+In general, one was not encouraged to use troff directly, but rather go through some easier-to-use interface.

 Troff includes macros that are run before starting to process the document.
 These macros include setting up page headers and footers, defining new commands, and influencing how the output will be formatted.
 The command-line argument for including a macro set is -mname, which has led to many macro sets being known as the base filename with a leading m.

 The standard macro sets, with leading m are: